 Gaining buyer breathing-room for minimal impact on home prices.

-In higher-priced markets, like Vancouver and Toronto, some first-timers don't have a choice but to save up for a 20% down payment to enter the market.
+In higher-priced markets, like Vancouver and Toronto, some buyers find it challenging to save up for a 20% down payment to enter the market.

-If they can't meet affordability ratios no matter where they are, they continue renting, which makes it harder to save up for a down payment, considering the sky-high rents many Canadians are currently paying amid a nationally historic low 1.5% vacancy rate.
+If they can't meet affordability ratios no matter where they are, they continue renting, which makes it harder to save up for a down payment, considering the high rents many Canadians are currently paying amid a competitive market.

-"By applying this rule for new construction and first-time home buyers, I don't believe it will drive up home prices that much," says True North Founder and CEO Dan Eisner.
-"Don't forget, right now, they're renting.
+"By applying this rule for new construction, I don't believe it will drive up home prices that much," says True North Founder and CEO Dan Eisner.
+"Don't forget, right now, first-time buyers are renting.
 Being able to move into their own home will free up rental properties, help alleviate rent prices, and encourage new housing construction, which Canada desperately needs amid a chronic supply shortage."

 Are you eligible for the 30-year limit?